 On Thursday, Feb.
 28, 2019, the Clements Center will welcome William Hitchcock, professor of history at the University of Virginia, for a talk on "Why Ike Matters: America and the World in the 1950s" at The University of Texas at Austin.

-William I. Hitchcock is professor of history at the University of Virginia.
+William I. Hitchcock is the William W. Corcoran Professor of History at the University of Virginia.
 His work and teaching focus on the international, diplomatic and military history of the 20th century, in particular the era of the world wars and the Cold War.
 He has written widely on trans-Atlantic relations, the politics of the 1950s and European history and politics.

 For more information about this event, contact Elizabeth Doughtie at firstname.lastname@example.org.

 Clements Center for National Security